Sonal-Gond/AI-Powered-Business-Operations-Suite/README.md

 # Troubleshooting
 1. Permission Denied error - In Google sheet
-- Google sheets columns are already refrences when you will import workflows but you can get error as Permission Denied error
+- **Problem:** Google sheets columns are already refrences when you will import workflows but you can get error as Permission Denied error
 - **Solution:** Built google sheet with same sheet name and column name then you will not get error in google sheet about Permission Denies erro